FuelLabs/sway/test/src/e2e_vm_tests/README.md

 cargo run --bin=test -- abi_impl
 ```

-would onlyu run tests with the `abi_impl` substring in their names and might
+would only run tests with the `abi_impl` substring in their names and might
 produce output similar to the following:

 ```console